kNelakonda/cse15l-lab-reports/Lab-Report-3.md

 ```
 $ find . -size -10k
 ```
-The "." specifies the directory, the "-size" option tells us we want to find files of a certain size, and "-10k" means everything less than 10 kilobytes, with "-" meaning less than, "10" being the size, and "k" being the size.
-If we want to check for larger files, the following letters are for other sized files:
-* c - bytes
-* k - kilobytes
+The `.` specifies the directory, the `-size` option tells us we want to find files of a certain size, and `-10k` means everything less than 10 kilobytes, with `-` meaning less than, `10` being the size, and `k` being the size.
+If we want to check for larger files, the following letters are for other sized files: c - bytes k - kilobytes
-* M - megabytes
+M - megabytes
-* G - gigabytes
+G - gigabytes

 Here is the output when we type in the command to search for all the files within ./biomed that are less than 10 kilobytes:
 ```